aloksharma-1/TubeDownloader/README.md

 Contributions are welcome!
 Feel free to open issues and submit pull requests to enhance the functionality of TubeDownloader.
 ## License
 This project is licensed under the <ins>MIT License.</ins>

+## Contact
+For any inquiries or feedback, please contact <ins>alok2910472@gmail.com</ins>.
+## Acknowledgments
+<ins>pytube</ins> - Python library for downloading YouTube videos.
+<ins>Font Awesome</ins> - Icons used in the application.
+Gradient Background - Gradient color scheme for the user interface.